Shamus Haws Animal Cruelty

-Stutz tells Rate My Horse PRO the Executive Committee was looking into Haws’ situation, but he did not know if the group came to any sort of decision.
+Stutz tells Rate My Horse PRO the Executive Committee was looking into Haws’s situation, but he did not know if the group came to any sort of decision.

 Haws is charged with 11 counts of animal cruelty for “recklessly or with criminal negligence fail[ing] to provide necessary food, water, care or shelter for an animal in the defendant’s custody; abandon[ing] an animal in his custody; and injuring an animal.”
 If found guilty he faces a maximum of up to six months in jail and a fine of up to $11,000.

-Haws did not return a message sent via email.
+Haws did not return the message we sent him via email.

-Correction: Later court documents obtained state the last date Shamus Haws checked on the horses before they were discovered dead was on July 16th.
+Correction: Later court documents we obtained, state the last date Shamus Haws checked on the horses before they were discovered dead was on July 16th.
 In an attempt to report the most accurate information, the date has been updated in the news article above.

 Horse Authority (formerly Rate My Horse PRO) champions social change initiatives to improve horse welfare.
 Since 2010, we’re empowering the equine industry through awareness and knowledge-based tools.
 Get involved in our horse community for good today because together we can do more to improve horses’ lives.